t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 The lifecycle of a thing refers to the operational phases of a thing in the context of a given application or use case. {{fig1}} shows the generic phases of the lifecycle of a thing.
 This generic lifecycle is applicable to very different IoT applications and scenarios.

-We consider an example, a Building Automation and Control (BAC) system, to illustrate the lifecycle and the meaning of these different phases.
+We consider for example, a Building Automation and Control (BAC) system, to illustrate the lifecycle and the meaning of these different phases.
-A BAC system consists of a network of interconnected nodes that performs various functions in the domains of HVAC (Heating, Ventilating, and Air Conditioning), lighting, safety etc. The nodes vary in functionality and a majority of them represent resource constrained devices such as sensors and luminaries.
-Some devices may also be battery operated or battery-less nodes, demanding for a focus on low energy consumption and on sleeping devices.
+A BAC system consists of a network of interconnected nodes that performs various functions in the domains of HVAC (Heating, Ventilating, and Air Conditioning), lighting, safety etc. The nodes vary in functionality and a majority of them represent resource-constrained devices such as sensors and luminaries.
+Some devices may be battery operated or may rely energy harvesting.
+This requires us to also consider devices that that sleep during their operation to save energy.
 In our example, the life of a thing starts when it is manufactured.
 Due to the different application areas (i.e., HVAC, lighting, safety) nodes are tailored to a specific task.
 It is therefore unlikely that one single manufacturer will create all nodes in a building.
 Hence, interoperability as well as trust bootstrapping between nodes of different vendors is important.
 The thing is later installed and commissioned within a network by an installer during the bootstrapping phase.
 Specifically, the device identity and the secret keys used during normal operation are provided to the device during this phase.
 Different subcontractors may install different IoT devices for different purposes.
 Furthermore, the installation and bootstrapping procedures may not be a defined event but may stretch over an extended period of time.
 After being bootstrapped, the device and the system of things are in operational mode and execute the functions of the BAC system.
 During this operational phase, the device is under the control of the system owner.
 For devices with lifetimes spanning several years, occasional maintenance cycles may be required.
 During each maintenance phase, the software on the device can be upgraded or applications running on the device can be reconfigured.
 The maintenance tasks can thereby be performed either locally or from a backend system by means of an end-to-end connection.
 Depending on the operational changes of the device, it may be required to re-bootstrap at the end of a maintenance cycle.
 The device continues to loop through the operational phase and the eventual maintenance phase until the device is decommissioned at the end of its lifecycle.
 However, the end-of-life of a device does not necessarily mean that it is defective but rather denotes a need to replace and upgrade the network to next-generation devices in order to provide additional  functionality.
 Therefore the device can be removed and re-commissioned to be used in a different system under a different owner by starting the lifecycle all over again.